pcjtse/zerg-trader/README.md

    - Check firewall settings

 3. **Agent Not Starting**
-   - Check agent configuration
+   - Check agent configuration and A2A settings
-   - Verify required parameters are set
+   - Verify required parameters and Claude API key are set
+   - Ensure A2A server port is available
+   - Check network connectivity for agent discovery

 4. **Charts Not Loading**
    - Check browser console for errors